 Community networks have been an important element of expanding internet infrastructure2 and allowing individuals and communities to reap the benefits of internet access.
 While definitions of community networks can be simple3 or more complex4, community networks based on open internet standards are technically no different than other networks for providing internet access.
-IEEE recognizes the impact they can have in addressing current universal access challenges when they are built and operated lawfully and ethically, with due regard to security and privacy.
+IEEE recognizes the impact they can have in addressing current internet universal access challenges when they are built and operated lawfully and ethically, with due regard to security and privacy, and with the willingness of the local community.